RechieKho/rofl/README.md

 # Richie's Obviously Fantastic Language
-Richie's Obviously Fantastic Language, or ROFL is another simple language for configurations in C. TOML, YAML, INI and JSON did a great job but I want a language that serialize and deserialize complex data structure with only one source (`.c`) file and one header (`.h`) file.
-All the strings are pointer points to the original text, leading to 0 memory allocation.
+Richie's Obviously Fantastic Language, or ROFL is another simple language for configurations in C. TOML, YAML, INI and JSON did a great job but I want a a dead simple configuration language that parses with one small source (`.c`) file and one header (`.h`) file and 0 memory allocation.

+### Features
+- *No* memory allocation.
+- One small (420 lines including comments)  source file and one header file.

 ### Using ROFL parser
 To use it, just copy `rofl.c` and `rofl.h` into your project.